mashiat0808/DAOGovernance/MSR submission materials/readme.md

 ---

 ## Loading the Dataset
+The dataset is hosted on [zenodo](10.5281/zenodo.17529116) and can be downloaded from there.
 The dataset consists of three CSV files:

 * **`deployments.csv`** – General DAO deployment information, including platform, number of proposals, unique voters, total votes, and estimated voting power.